petermr/CEVOpen/Data Analysis/automated_plot.md

 These were retrieved by downloading the zip of the repository off of github.
 In the texts, is all the text of the paper.
 What I want to currently extract is simply location names for now.

+Issues:

+the thing is, I can extract the location names from a pasted text string in the code by using geotext, however I don't know how to use it when the input is multiple xml files.

+Also, currently using nomnatim instead of googlemapsapi, the latter is more accurate and should speeden up the process.

+Also, the user has to download the repo and the ipynb file right now, since I haven't been able to figure out how to create a global path and access the files from our Github itself.